ernhollam/AbernathyClinic/README.md

 Those microservices are:

 - patients: manage your patients information
-- history: add practitioner' notes about a patient
+- history: add practitioner's notes about a patient
-- assessment: assess the patient's risk of developing diabetes
+- assessments: assess the patient's risk of developing diabetes
 - clientui: web interface

 The documentation of each API will be available in their readme file.
 The final documentation can be found under [documentation](documentation/api-documentation.pdf).
-Once the microservices are running the documentation can be view if you visit the link http://localhost: port/swagger-ui/index.html where `port` is the port you chose for your microservice.
+Once the microservices are running the documentation can be view if you visit the link http://localhost:0101/swagger-ui/index.html where `0101` is the port you chose for your microservice.

 ## Getting started